o-mariam/parallel_processing/README.md

-Got it.
-Let's simplify the README for a single-file implementation.

----

 # Parallel Kahn's Algorithm for Topological Sorting

 This repository houses a parallelized version of Kahn’s algorithm for topological sorting.
 By leveraging the power of multi-core processors and parallel processing techniques, we aim to attain substantial speed-ups in the sorting procedure compared to the conventional serial algorithm.